Case Study: how I helped DreamsCloud dominate the dream world

 And that’s not all of it.
 Their conversion rates from visitor to registered user were in the double digits, and more impressively, 60% of newly registered users recorded a dream within 12 hours!

-I would again like to repeat that this result is the combined effort of lots of great people, from their organic marketing company SEERS Interactive, their engineering team, designers, product managers, all the way up to the visionary CEO.
-I in no way claim that I was the ONE who made all this happen, but I can say with certainty that I made a tangible difference in helping them get where they are today.
+I would again like to repeat that I in no way claim that I was the ONE who made all this happen, as it was a combination of great team effort.
+But I can say with certainty that I made a tangible difference in helping them get where they are today.

 In this case study, I can share everything that is easily observed by the public, but I won’t go into the details of many “subtle” or awesome future things they will be doing since it is important that DreamsCloud maintains that competitive edge.